Tranquility2/python-design-patterns/docs/behavioral_design_patterns/interpreter.md

-# **Interpreter design pattern**
+# **Interpreter Design Pattern**

 Bridging the Language Gap with Flexible Execution

-> In essence, the Interpreter design pattern opens a door to a world of custom languages and flexible execution within your software.
+> In essence, the Interpreter Design Pattern opens a door to a world of custom languages and flexible execution within your software.
 It grants your users a unique voice and unlocks specialized functionalities, taking your application beyond the bounds of traditional programming.

+---

 ## Workflow